 1 Click [Item] in the Takeoff group of the Home tab to open the Item Takeoff window.
-If you are using classic view, select Takeoff menu > Item Takeoff or click on the Item Takeoff icon in the toolbar.

 Figure 10: The Item Takeoff Window

 2 (Optional) To view the default location and WBS settings in the Item Takeoff Settings window, select the Item Takeoff Settings check box in the Show/Hide group of the View tab.
 (In classic view, select View menu > Default Location/WBS.)